Know before you go

 The garden is also the place to see wildlife.
 Otters, grey wagtails, kingfishers and sparrowhawks are all regularly spotted here.
 A bird feeding station is busy in winter, while in summer the garden's borders and mini-meadows attract a good range of moths and butterflies.

 Inside the mill interactive displays and a printed guide let you explore Cricklepit's fascinating history.
-Milling open days are also held each month providing the chance to see the watermill in operation and grinding flour in the old-fashioned way.
+Behind the scenes access to the mill is possible by appointment.

 Explore Exeter from here

 The mill is the perfect place to begin to discover Exeter.
 Start here and then explore on foot or by bike.
 Exeter's historic Quayside is only five minutes away by foot, while the beautiful Valley Parks are within a pleasant 20 minute stroll.

 For the more adventurous a River Exe Wild Walk takes you on a six-mile exploration of the local landscape including Devon Wildlife Trust's Old Sludge Bed and Exe Reed Bed nature reserves.

 Cricklepit Mill is the home of Devon Wildlife Trust.

 Cricklepit Mill's history goes back to 1220 and it truly is a fascinating part of Exeter's heritage.